Who We Are

 To be in accordance with CANSPAM, we agree to the following:

-- not use false or misleading subjects or email addresses.
+- not use false subjects or email addresses.

 - identify the message as an advertisement in some reasonable way.